cobleg/CausalGraphs/causal graph basics.md

 # Overview
 This note provides an outline of causal graph basics.

-## A change in variable `X` causes a change in variable `Y`
+Rules of causal graphs:
+- Causal graphs are acyclic.
+Logically, a variable cannot cause itself
+- Open paths between variables can be blocked by conditioning on non-colliders
+- Blocked paths between variables can be unblocked by conditioning on colliders.

+## Open path

 ```mermaid
 graph LR;
 	X-->Y;
 ```
-This is referred to as an open path between cause and effect
+A change in variable $X$ causes a change in variable $Y$.
+This is referred to as an open path between cause and effect.

 ## Blocked path